Learning Objectives: You should be able to:

 Representation of the Major Components of Work

-area a-e-b-c-a (tone on inspiratory muscles during expiratory air flow)
+- negative work area a-e-b-c-a (tone on inspiratory muscles during expiratory air flow) area a-e-b-c-a (tone on inspiratory muscles during expiratory air flow)

 - passive recoil of lungs overcomes the work of